manojpawar94/goprograminghub/_posts/_python/02-How-to-execute-sql-queries-database-using-python-effectively.md

 ```

-The MySQLConnector class inherits the superclass DatabaseConnector.
+The `MySQLConnector` class inherits the superclass `Connector`.
 It provides the implements with the abstract method `get_connection()` to return the database connection.

 ```python
 from jdbc.connector import Connector